-Mackerel à la meunière is a delicious fish main course typical of Italian cuisine.
-This recipe originates from the Marche region, where fishermen would cook fresh mackerel in this simple yet tasty way.
-The mackerel are dipped in milk and then in flour, before being fried in olive oil until golden.
-The result is succulent and crispy mackerel, perfect to enjoy with a squeeze of lemon.
+Mackerel à la Meunière is a delicious fish main course typical of Italian cuisine.
+This recipe originates from the Marche region, where fishermen cooked fresh mackerel in this simple but tasty way.
+The mackerel are dipped in milk and then in flour, then fried in olive oil until golden.
+The result is succulent, crispy mackerel, perfect to enjoy with a squeeze of lemon.

-Gut, wash, and dry the mackerel, make some incisions on the back, and let them soak in milk for a while
+Eviscerate, wash and dry the mackerels, make a few cuts on the back and let them soak in the milk for a while

 Bowl